xXxSpicyBoiiixXx/Java-TextBook/Chapter-02/chapter-02.md

 ### Byte

-A byte is probably the simplest data type there is.
+A byte is probably the simplest data type there is besides a boolean.
 This data type has a size of 1 byte or 8 bits in other words.
 This means that the data type can hold numbers from -128 to 127 or you can think of this as power of 2s in that 2^8 is 1 byte.

 ### Short

-// Come back to, need to figure out how to organize this.
+A short is the next one up from a singe byte.
+A shirt consists of 2 bytes or 16 bits.
+This means that a short can hold up numbers from -32768 to 32767 or you can think of this similary as we did with a byte where we can use the power of 2s, so 2^16 is 2 bytes.

+### Int

+With computer science we can continue our journey and think of items as power of 2s.
+That being said, an int consists of 4 bytes or